The news on the Coronavirus which originated in Wuhan, China continues to cause concern as the numbers of the infected and death toll rise.

 This theory sounds pretty out there, but the professor insists there’s proof that this could have happen.
 He continues, “We believe this could have happened with the novel coronavirus.
 While it is likely it arrived as a new infective agent, there could be an element of mutation triggered by DNA arriving in a similar manner.
 We have evidence that even in the human genome, 40 per cent of our DNA is viral, and it has been incorporated during our evolution.
 There is growing evidence that says this DNA comes from space and it is carried into our atmosphere on micro-meteorites before dissipating.
 It is then taken up by bacteria and viruses.
 That new insert could have come from space.
 This disturbing outbreak is due to this, there is no doubt meteorites carry living structures.“

 CAN ANYTHING BE DONE?

 So far, there is no vaccine for this virus.
 Most of its victims have been on the older side (over 50) and have had respiratory issues in the past.
-Even though the U.S. has not seen an outbreak of the coronavirus, the CDC recommends the everyday actions to prevent the contraction or spread of this virus.
+The CDC recommends the everyday actions to prevent the contraction or spread of this virus.
 These include hand washing, avoid touching eyes, mouth and nose with unwashed hands, avoid close contact with sick people, stay home if you are sick, cover your cough or sneeze with your arm or tissue and then dispose of the tissue after its use, and clean and disinfect objects and surfaces that are frequently touched.